|

 Examine Underside Of Playfield

-After all of the playfield has been cleaned, I lift and prop it back
+After all of the playfield has been cleaned, I lift it up and prop it back

 up and examine the underside of the playfield for problems.
 I closely examine the